USEC-WHISKEY/hdest-weapons/README.md

 - Map start: Weapons are only replaced at the start of the level.
 - Map mixed: Weapons are only replaced at the start of the level.
 There is a 50% chance weapons from this pack will appear.

+WARNING: Vanilla loadouts and certain vanilla weapons will not if using replace mode.
+This is intended to replace the default weapons entirely.
+It is still possible to spawn vanilla items via the loadout manager, but they will not function properly.
+If you want to use both weapons, play using map start or map mixed.
+The following items are replaced:

+- Pistol with the Glock
+- SMG with the MP5
+- ZM66 with the M4
+- Liberator with the M14
+- Chaingun with the M249
+- D.E.R.P. robot with the F.H. robot
+- T.H.E.R.P. robot

 ### Sight Mode

 - Full: The entire back of the sight is shown.
 Uses the most screen space.